ArtskydJ/music-room-site/README.md

 # music-room-site
-The site for the room of the musicz

-#goals

 ###chatroom

-- [ ] auto-post a message in the chat when a song starts
+- [x] auto-post a message in the chat when a song starts
 - [x] use socket.io
-- [ ] in chat.js, abstract away the message format. can't pass the user's name on construct?
+- [ ] in chat.js, abstract away the message format. (can't pass the user's name on construct?)

 ###session/auth

-- [ ] require authentication
+- [ ] require authentication to access a room
-- [ ] room names should be a random id
-- [ ] each person gets their own id
+- [x] each person gets their own id
 - [ ] when a person connects to a room, disconnect \'em from the other rooms!
-- [ ] session management
+- [x] session management

 ###song files